-Seahawks Wilson and Waldron appear to be on same wavelength
+Seahawks Russell Wilson and Shane Waldron appear to be on same wavelength

 And, when asked how good this offense can be, he replied, without hesitation, “I think we can be the No. 1 offense in football.
 I don’t see why not.
 We were really good last year, with a lot of things that we did, but we can be even better.”

 The Seahawks set a team record for points scored last year, yet there’s no question that they stalled and sputtered in the second half of the season.
-Following back-to-back losses against Buffalo and the Rams in which Wilson totaled four interceptions, coach Pete Carroll buttoned down the Seahawks offense.
+Following back-to-back losses against Buffalo and the Rams in which Wilson totaled four interceptions, coach Pete Carroll buttoned down the Seahawks’ offense.
 Wilson’s cooking days were curtailed, and despite a 6-1 record down the stretch, the Seahawks’ season ended with a dispiriting first-round playoff loss to the Rams, 30-20.

 One of the upshots of the early ouster (the latest in a growing line of Seattle’s playoff disappointments) was the dismissal of offensive coordinator Brian Schottenheimer.
 His replacement, Waldron, is steeped in the West Coast offense.
 But he will have to walk a fine line in satisfying Carroll’s deeply ingrained desire to establish the run as the paramount tenet of offensive success, while also paying heed to Wilson’s yearning for a wide-open attack.